sailing-yacht-research-foundation/raw-data-server/README.md

     - url (required): URL of the failed scraper
     - error (required): Error detail

+- `/api/v1/americas-cup-2021`

+  - Method: POST
+  - Trigger the saving and normalization of Americas Cup 2021 Data.

 ## Development Deployment
 - This service was deployed to AWS development environment using terraform
 - The terraform files includes s3 backend to keep the terraform state, customized vpc was deployed, other network components needed for the deployment of the raw data server application